-You arrive at the sleep center in the evening for polysomnography (also called a sleep study or sleep evaluation) and stay overnight.
+You will arrive in the evening at the location of your scheduled evaluation and stay overnight.
 You may bring items you use for your bedtime routine, and you can sleep in your own nightclothes.

-The sleep center is set up like a bedroom.
-You don't share the room with anyone else.
-The room has a video camera, so the polysomnography technologists monitoring you can see what's happening in the room when the lights are out, and an audio system, so they can talk to you and hear you from their monitoring area outside the room.
+The sleep testing area is set up like a bedroom.
+You won't share the room with other patients.
+The room has a video camera, so the polysomnography technologists monitoring you can see what's happening in the room in the dark.
+There also is an audio system, so the technologist can talk to you and hear you from a monitoring area outside the room.

 While you sleep, a technologist monitors your:

 - Eye movements

 - Body position

 - Limb movement

 - Snoring and other noise you may make as you sleep